TritonDataCenter/rfd/rfd/0036/user-stories/jupiter-example-com-jenkins.md

-# jupiter.example.com, Jenkins, and Mariposa
+# Building and testing jupiter.example.com with Jenkins

 The trivial jupiter.example.com application consists of a number of stateless containers (or containers whose state can be easily reconstructed) running as a tiered application of Nginx fronting a PHP/Apache web content templating system.